eyupbyr/eyupbyr/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a recent graduate in Computer Engineering from Istanbul University - Cerrahpasa.
-Currently, I am increasing my knowledge on various fields, such as Software Testing and Software Development.
+I am a recent graduate in Computer Engineering from Istanbul University.
+Currently, I am learning Spring and related technologies to improve myself in back-end development.

 - 📫 How to reach me: eyupbyr@gmail.com